alberto-lazari/computer-science/real-time-systems/notes.md

 ## Ceiling Priority Protocol (CPP)
 Task acquires the resource ceiling priority when using it.
-Lockfiles are not even necessary, becuase it can't happen that a taks that uses a resource gets preempted by another one that uses it (not even the highest proirity, because it has the same priority)
+Lock-files are not even necessary, because it can't happen that a tasks that uses a resource gets preempted by another one that uses it (not even the highest priority, because it has the same priority)

 # Lecture 11 (03/04)
 In an embedded environment a program has access to the entire system